Hongwanji Tsukiji Betsuin

 Welcome to Tsukiji Hongwanji Buddhist Temple

-(sub-sect), which is one of
+[Shin Buddhism] Hongwanji-ha (sub-sect), which is one of the largest Japanese

-is located in Kyoto.
-Due to the Mother Temple's
+Buddhist denominations.
+The Mother Temple or Honzan is located in Kyoto.
+Due to the Mother Temple's geographic location within

-Kyoto, the denomination is commonly known
+Kyoto, the denomination is commonly known as Nishi (West) Hongwanji.

-Hongwanji is one of the
+Hongwanji is one of the earliest Japanese Buddhist Denominations to begin

-officially over a century history overseas.
+propagating abroad, with officially over a century and a half history overseas.

 An outline of Jodo Shinshu:

-name, NAMO AMIDA BUTSU, through the centuries.
+BUTSU, through the centuries.

 The term Jodo Shinshu was used by Shinran Shonin, to mean "the true